CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/read-file/_index.md

 ---
 title: "Read File(s)"
 linkTitle: "Read File(s)"
-description: "Blocks related to reading files"
+description: "Read the content of a file or multiple files"
 ---